Tom's Diner

-"Tom's Diner" is a song written in 1982 by American singer and songwriter Suzanne Vega.
-It was first released as a track on the January 1984 issue of Fast Folk Musical Magazine.
+"Tom's Diner" is a song by American singer-songwriter Suzanne Vega.
+Written in 1981 or 1982, it was first included as a track on the January 1984 issue of Fast Folk Musical Magazine.
 Originally featured on her second studio album, Solitude Standing (1987), it was released as a single in Europe only in 1987 following the success of her single "Luka".
-It was later used as the basis for a remix by the British group DNA in 1990, which reached No. 1 in Austria, Germany, Greece and Switzerland.
+It was later used as the basis for a remix by the English electronic music producers DNA in 1990, which reached No. 1 in Austria, Germany, Greece, Luxembourg and Switzerland.

-The song is known for its use in testing various digital compression schemes during the development of the MP3, earning Vega the title of "Mother of the MP3".
+The song is also known for its use in testing various digital compression schemes during the development of the MP3, earning Vega the title of "Mother of the MP3".

 Original version

 Background and writing

-The "Tom's Diner" of the song is Tom's Restaurant in New York City, a mid-20th-century diner on the northeast corner of Broadway and West 112th Street.
-Singer and songwriter Suzanne Vega was reputedly a frequent patron during the early 1980s when she was a student at nearby Barnard College.
+The "Tom's Diner" of the song is Tom's Restaurant in Manhattan, New York City, a mid-20th-century diner on the northeast corner of Broadway and West 112th Street.
+Singer-songwriter Suzanne Vega was reputedly a frequent patron during the early 1980s when she was a student at nearby Barnard College.
 The diner later became famous as the location used for the exterior scenes of Monk's Café in the popular 1990s television sitcom Seinfeld.

 The song begins with the narrator stopping at a diner for a cup of coffee.
 The song mentions reading a newspaper as well as seeing two women, one who enters the diner and one who stands outside in the rain.
-The ringing of bells at a nearby cathedral causes the narrator to reminisce about an unnamed companion and a midnight picnic.
+The ringing of bells at a nearby cathedral (St. John the Divine) causes the narrator to reminisce about an unnamed companion and a midnight picnic.
 At the end of the song, the narrator leaves the diner to catch the train after the coffee is finished.

 Vega wrote the song based on a comment by her friend Brian Rose, a photographer, who mentioned that in his work, he sometimes felt as if "he saw his whole life through a pane of glass, and [...] like he was the witness to a lot of things, but was never really involved in them".
 She attempted to think and write in this fashion (including a male perspective) while sitting at Tom's Restaurant.
-The "bells of the cathedral" that she remarks hearing in the song are those of the Cathedral of St. John the Divine, located one block to the east.